bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The most direct approach for Mount Wilcox begins behind the Icefield Info Centre, but since Dinah and I camped at Wilcox campground, that's where we started.
 As we hiked up the trail to Wilcox Pass, we looked for a place to start our ascent.
 The broad slope offers various possibilities.
 On our ascent, we went up the slope, but on our way back, we followed the ridge almost to the end which offered a gentler descent and prolonged views.

 After we gained the ridge, we stuck close to the crest.
 Where we could, we followed trails, but we also scrambled up rock.
-Nothing difficult and it was fun to tackle obstacles as we encountered them.
-In short, Mount Wilcox is a fine scramble with plenty of glacier scenery.
+Nothing difficult, and it was fun to tackle obstacles as we encountered them.
+In summary, Mount Wilcox is a fine scramble with plenty of glacier scenery.

 Mount Wilcox seen from Nigel Pass